awsdocs/iam-user-guide/doc_source/access_policies.md

 ## Policies and the root user<a name="access_policies-root"></a>

 The AWS account root user is affected by some policy types but not others\.
 You cannot attach identity\-based policies to the root user, and you cannot set the permissions boundary for the root user\.
 However, you can specify the root user as the principal in a resource\-based policy or an ACL\.
-As a member of an account, the root user is affected by any SCPs for the account\.
+A root user is still the member of an account\.
+If that account is a member of an organization in AWS Organizations, the root user is affected by any SCPs for the account\.

 ## Overview of JSON policies<a name="access_policies-json"></a>